 - Since one cannot create ‘real depth’ by carving a hole in the picture, and since one should not attempt to create the illusion of depth by tonal gradation, depth as a plastic reality must be two dimensions in a formal sense as well in the sense of color.
 ‘Depth’ is not created on a flat surface as an illusion, but as a plastic reality.
 The nature of the picture plane makes it possible to achieve depth without destroying the two-dimensional essence of the picture plane… …A plane is a fragment in the architecture of space.
 When a number of planes are opposed one to another, a spatial effect results.
 A plane functions in the same manner as the walls of a building… …Planes organized within a picture create the pictorial space of its composition… …The old masters were plane-consciousness.
 This makes their pictures restful as well as vital.. .

 - A line cannot control pictorial space absolutely.
 A line may flow freely in and out space, but cannot independently create the phenomenon of push and pull necessary to plastic creation.
-‘Push and pull’ ( a typical Hofmann contribution in the art scene of Abstract Expressionism / New York School, fh) expanding and contracting forces which are activated by carriers in visual motion.
+‘Push and pull’ ( Hofmann’s unique contribution in the modern art scene of Abstract Expressionism / New York School, fh) expanding and contracting forces which are activated by carriers in visual motion.
 Planes are the most important carriers, lines and points less so… …the picture plane reacts automatically in the opposite direction to the stimulus received; thus action continues as long as it receives stimulus in the creative process.
 Push answers with pull and pull with push… …At the end of his life and the height of his capacity Cézanne understood color as a force of push and pull.
 In his pictures he created an enormous sense of volume, breathing, pulsating, expanding, contracting through his use of colors.

 - … the reciprocal relation of color to color produces a phenomenon of a more mysterious order.
 This new phenomenon is psychological.
 A high sensitivity is necessary in order to expand color into the sphere of the surreal without losing creative ground.
 Color stimulates certain moods in us (emphasized in Color Field painting, fh).
 It awakens joy or fear in accordance with its figuration.
 In fact, the whole world, as we experience it visually, comes to us through the mystic realm of color.
 Our entire being is nourished by it.
-This mystic quality of color should likewise find expression in a work of art.
+This mystic quality of color should likewise find expression in a work of art. (many art-critics like Karen Wilkins emphasizes the importance of Hans Hofmann’s theory for the American Colour Field orientation, like Rothko, Morris Louis, a.o. – fh)

 - The impressionistic method leads into a complete splitting and dissolution of all areas involved in the composition, and color is used to create an overall effect of light.
 The color is, through such a shading down from the highest light in (sic) the deepest shadows, sacrificed a degraded to a (black-and-white) function.
-This leads to the destructions of the color as color.
+This leads to the destructions of the color as color. (a severe critic and radical rejection of tonal use of colors in modern painting – revealing a lot of De Stijl (Mondrian) influence on Hofmann’s art ideas, fh)

 - One must realize that, apart from considerations of color and form, there are two fundamentally different ways of regarding a medium of expression: one is based on taste only – an approach in which the external physical elements of expression are merely pleasingly arranged.
 This way results in decoration with no spiritual reaction.
 Arrangement is not art.
 The second way is based on the artist’s power of empathy, to feel the intrinsic qualities of the medium of expression.
-Through these qualities the medium comes to life… …In this life, an intuitive artist discovers the emotive and vital substance which makes a work of art.
+Through these qualities the medium comes to life… …In this life, an intuitive artist discovers the emotive and vital substance which makes a work of art. (in this quote Hofmann distances himself from Impressionism as well as from Fauvism painting art, fh)

 - It is the greatest injustice done to Piet Mondrian that people who are plastically blind see only decorative design instead of the plastic perfection which characterizes his work.
 The whole De Stijl group (the Dutch abstract art movement, started by Mondrian and Van Doesburg, fh)… …must be considered a protest against such blindness.